wimpysworld/deb-get/README.md

 If packages are available via a 3rd party `apt` repository
 <img src=".github/debian.png" align="top" width="20" /> or a Launchpad PPA
 <img src=".github/launchpad.png" align="top" width="20" />, then those packages
-will be updated/upgraded when using `apt-get update` and `apt-get upgrade`.
+will be updated/upgraded when using `sudo apt-get update` and `sudo apt-get upgrade`.

 #### GitHub Releases and direct downloads